dodona-edu/judge-html/docs/pages/custom-checks.md

     return Check(_inner)
 ```

-Remember that, as these return Check instances, your custom Checks can use all methods available to the built-in Checks.
-For example, you can abort testing if your custom Check fails:
+Remember that, as these return Check instances, your custom checks can use all methods available to the built-in checks.
+For example, you can abort testing if your custom check fails:

 ```python
 checklist_item = ChecklistItem("Custom check", my_custom_check().or_abort())